tradingfinder forex trade management expert

 What is High-Resistance Liquidity Run (HRLR)?

-A High-Resistance Liquidity Run (HRLR) occurs when the price faces numerous resistances (e.g., intermediate highs and lows) to reach an old high or low.
+A High-Resistance Liquidity Run (HRLR) occurs when the price faces numerous resistances (e.g., intermediate highs and lows, Order Blocks & PD Arrays) to reach anold high or low.

 These movements are typically slow and time-consuming, often driven by significant economic news.